 Can low-code platforms replace traditional BPM software?

-Low-code platforms can handle many basic process management tasks, but they might not completely replace traditional BPM software for complex enterprise needs.
-They’re great for simpler workflows and rapid development, but organizations with sophisticated process requirements might still need the robust features of traditional BPM systems.
+Low-code platforms can accomplish a lot of rudimentary process management, but they won’t necessarily supplant traditional BPM software altogether for complex enterprise demands.
+They may be just what you need for simpler workflows and faster development, but if you have complex process needs, your organization might still require the features and functionality of more traditional BPM systems.

 What are the cost implications of choosing low-code vs BPM software?